Phase transitions in time complexity of Brownian circuits: Setup and Computational Cost of Brownian Circuits

-In Fig.~\ref{fig:NAND_transition}(a), particles are initially set on the wires labeled ``$A$'' and ``not $B$", corresponding to the input state $A=\textsf{True}$ and $B=\textsf{False}$.
+In Fig.~\ref{fig:NAND_transition}(a), particles are initially set on the wires labeled ``$A$'' and ``not $B$" corresponding to the input state $A=\textsf{True}$ and $B=\textsf{False}$.
 This is a valid logic state from which the corresponding gate operation can begin.
-This approach resembles differential logic in electronic logic circuits, though instead of comparing wire pairs, particles exclusively ensure logical consistency during the circuit operation.
+This approach resembles differential logic in electronic logic circuits, though instead of comparing wire pairs, particles exclusively ensure logical consistency during circuit operations.
 Figs.~\ref{fig:NAND_transition}(b) and (c) show how specific input configurations activate particular gates.
-For instance, if $A=\textsf{True}$ and $B=\textsf{False}$, the second gate from the top left becomes active.
+For instance, if $A=\textsf{True}$ and $B=\textsf{False}$, then the second gate from the top left becomes active.
 As Brownian particles move through the circuit, they eventually reach the output wires, yielding a logic output \textsf{True} for the NAND function, as shown in Fig.~\ref{fig:NAND_transition}(d).
 The NAND function is implemented by connecting the output wires as specified to produce the corresponding logic output.
-Logical operations are expressed using standard Boolean notation: "$+$" denotes logical sum:\textsf{OR}, "$\cdot$" denotes logical product:\textsf{AND}, and the negation operator ``$\bar{}$'' generates the logical complement of a given logical variable.
+Logical operations are expressed using standard Boolean notation: ``$+$'' denotes logical sum:\textsf{OR}, ``$\cdot$'' denotes logical product:\textsf{AND}, and the negation operator ``$\bar{\quad}$'' generates the logical complement of a given logical variable.
 For example, $\bar{A}$ denotes the negation of $A$.

-The concept of ``simple rules and components'' allows various implementations of Brownian circuits.
+The concept of ``simple rules and components'' enables various implementations of Brownian circuits.
 Although our discussion focuses on the CJoin gate, other gate types and design rules can also be employed.
-Brownian circuits using CJoin gates are known to be computationally universal\cite{peper_brownian_2013,lee_brownian_2016}, and a previous study has established mathematical equivalences among different gate types and classified them\cite{peper_brownian_2013}.
-In this paper, however, we restrict our discussion to circuits based on the CJoin gate and concentrate on analyzing their dynamical behavior.
+Brownian circuits using CJoin gates are computationally universal\cite{peper_brownian_2013,lee_brownian_2016}, and mathematical equivalences among different gate types have been established\cite{peper_brownian_2013}.
+However, in this study, we restrict our discussion to circuits based on the CJoin gate and concentrate on analyzing their dynamical behavior.